 Launie’s food writing has also been featured in Hannaford’s Fresh Magazine, Food Revolution Day, Salon, Let My People Grow, Crasstalk, and BlogHer – which we think is pretty neat.
 She also had an article she wrote for Crasstalk linked by CNN, and the L.A.
 Times and Culture Cheese Magazine both really liked her recipe for Homemade Tater Tots with Cheddar Habanero Sauce.
 And we were thrilled to be chosen as one of Jamie Oliver’s Food Revolution’s Blogs of the Month.

-Oh, and here’s some exciting news!
-Launie and her friend Brooke wrote a book in the “Everything” series.
-The Everything Mediterranean Slow Cooker Cookbook , was published in August 2014.
+Also, Launie and her friend Brooke wrote a book in the “Everything” series.
+The Everything Mediterranean Slow Cooker Cookbook .
 If you’re a cookbook fan, you might want to check that out.

 To sum up: Teeny is our written and visual documentation of our culinary adventures.
 And misadventures.
 We’re not shy about talking about recipes that fail, or recipes that challenge our kitchen to the point of insanity.
 Making bagels in 2 feet of space?
 No problem, if you employ patience and planning.
 But making pierogi?
 Hoo boy.

-Anyway, we hope you enjoy reading about 2 cooks, 2 cats and one Teeny Tiny Kitchen.
+Anyway, we hope you enjoy reading about our new exploits with three cooks, two cats, and one Teeny Tiny Kitchen.